Introduction: Low Cost Accurate 3D Positioning

 Detailed Explanation of Tracking Algorithm

 The sensor reads the output voltage of the water potentiometer at 3 different angular positions.
 Thus, 3 different output voltages are read for the same fixed stylus tip (fixed with respect to lab reference frame).
 A plane equation (with respect to lab reference frame) is derived for each of these 3 output voltages.
-These3 planes are non-parallel due to the rotation of the sensor.
-Moreover, this system of 3 non-homogeneous equations is consistent, and has one unique solution, since it it can be proved that matrix 'A' (refer next derivation), is non-singular, i.e., its determinant is non-zero.
+These 3 planes are non-parallel due to the rotation of the sensor.
+Moreover, this system of 3 non-homogeneous equations is consistent, and has one unique solution (i.e one point), since it can be proved that matrix 'A' (refer derivation image in images section), is non-singular, i.e., its determinant is non-zero.

 In simple terms, the 3 non-parallel planes intersect at one unique point.
 Solving this system of equations (3 equations for 3 unknown variables), using matrix equations, the x, y and z coordinates (with respect to lab reference frame) of the intersection point is obtained.
 This is the precise position vector of the stylus tip.

-- Sculpting and Painting in Virtual Reality ( interfaced with a VR headset such the Google Cardboard, Oculus Rift , or HTC Vive).
+- Sculpting in Virtual Reality ( interfaced with a VR headset such the Google Cardboard, Oculus Rift, or HTC Vive ).

 - Interacting with holograms viewed from devices such as Microsoft Hololens.